Colin Cochart

-Colin Cochart (born July 7, 1987) is a former American football tight end in the National Football League for the Cincinnati Bengals and Dallas Cowboys.
+Colin Cochart (born July 7, 1987) is an American former professional football tight end in the National Football League for the Cincinnati Bengals and Dallas Cowboys.
 He was signed by the Cincinnati Bengals as an undrafted free agent in 2011.
 He played college football at South Dakota State.

-Early years
+Early life and college

 Cochart attended Kewanee High School in Wisconsin.
 As a senior, he tallied 44 receptions for 785 yards and 10 touchdowns.
 He received All-conference, All-state and Packerland Receiver of the Year honors.

 He accepted a football scholarship from South Dakota State University.
 As a redshirt freshman, he appeared in all 11 games as a backup tight end and special teams player.

-As a sophomore, he started 11 ut of 12 games.
+As a sophomore, he started 11 out of 12 games.
 Making 23 receptions (fifth on the team) ranked fifth on team with 23 receptions for 400 yards.
 As a junior, he ranked fourth on the team with 26 receptions and led the team with 5 receiving touchdowns.